aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 You can request to unlock your stake at any time.
 However, your stake will only become withdrawable when your current lockup expires.
 This can be at most as long as the fixed lockup duration.

+### Resetting the lockup

+When the lockup period expires, it is automatically renewed by the network.
+However, the owner can explicitly reset the lockup.
+For example, if the voting period for a governance proposal extends beyond the lockup expiry date, then the voter (designated by the stake owner) cannot participate in voting for this governance proposal without manually extending the lockup period.
+In such cases, the owner can manually reset the lockup period so that the new lockup expiry date extends beyond the voting period.

+### Example flow

+1. Alice adds enough coins to her stake and requests to join the validator set.
+Once she’s added to the active validator set, a one-month lockup is automatically enforced on her total stake.
+2. The lockup for the Alice’s stake is renewed by the Aptos network every month.
+This is similar to having your monthly subscription of a service (utility, phone, etc.) automatically renewed when the current billing cycle ends.
+3. 25 days into the current one month cycle, a governance proposal is submitted with a voting duration of 7 days.
+Alice has only 5 days left in her current lockup.
+If Alice wants to wait until the last day of the voting to cast her vote, but This is not enough to guarantee her stake will stay locked for the 7-day voting period.
+Alice wants to participate in voting on this proposal so she resets her lockup, which locks her stake for 30 days.
+She can now vote on the governance proposal.

 :::tip Set by the governance

 The lockup duration is decided by the Aptos governance, i.e., by the covenants that the Aptos community members vote on, and not by any special entity like the Aptos Labs.